Sometimes I heard people saying that it is

-Sometimes I heard people saying that it is possible to prove anything, using the Bible.
-In principle, it is true if a person ignores basic principles of interpretation of the Bible.
+possible to prove anything, using the Bible.
+In principle, it is true if

-One of these principles is that it is very important to consider the context: the context of the verse, the context of the paragraph, the context of the chapter, the context of the book, and the context of the Bible.
+the context of the chapter, the context of the book, and the context of

 "The fool says in his heart,